1 9 8 1 – 1 9 8 7 (USA)

 The series revolved around their shared problems in keeping law and order over Carl’s three troublesome young daughters, Katie, Julie and Sam.
 Because Nell Carter was a heavy-set woman, lots of good-natured fat jokes prevailed.

-Dolph Sweet died of cancer shortly after filming the fourth season’s final instalment.
+Dolph Sweet died of cancer in May 1985 shortly after filming the fourth season’s final instalment.
 His place as “man of the house” was taken by Jonathan Maxwell (Jonathan Silverman), who had married Julie (Lauri Hendler).

 Joey Donovan, an orphan, had joined the cast in 1983, and when Katie and Julie left the show at the end of the fifth season, Nell moved to New York with Joey and Grandpa and her best friend Addy.